OpenSpaceAI/ICL-I2PReg/README.md

 # ICL++: Coarse-to-Fine Implicit Correspondence Learning for Image-to-Point Cloud Registration
 This repo is the official implementation of extended version of our CVPR25 paper "Implicit Correspondence Learning for Image-to-Point Cloud Registration"

-By Xinjun Li, Wenfei Yang, Jiacheng Deng, Zhixin Cheng, Xu Zhou, and Tianzhu Zhang.
+by Xinjun Li, Wenfei Yang, Jiacheng Deng, Zhixin Cheng, Xu Zhou, and Tianzhu Zhang.

 The extended version primarily includes the following additions:
 1. We design a coarse-to-fine strategy to refine the image-to-point cloud correspondence and camera pose, which can improve the performance with smaller computational cost.